bisgardo/M-O/README.md

 M-O should be loaded and registered as part of your dotfiles setup.

+The project is heavily modularized to make it easy to swap out the different moving parts independently.
+Each isolated feature is enabled by sourcing a file.

 The project is written to work for both bash (3+) and zsh.
 The only difference in usage between the shells is which "register" file to source.